ircv3/ircv3-specifications/extensions/metadata.md

 * Support for delayed synchronization and `METADATA SYNC`.
 * Moved `ERR_*` replies to Standard Replies format
 * Use of batch instead of `RPL_METADATAEND` in situations where more than one `RPL_KEYVALUE` is sent.
+* Non-standard keys should now use a vendor prefix